eminaomasa/energy_usage_prediction/README.md

 9. Extreme Gradient Boosting (XGBM)
 10. Adaboost

 To reduce the parameter turning time, we first checked each model’s R2 score in a default setting, and then for the top-performing models, we did hyperparameter tuning with a grid search.
-Following this method, we picked Light GBM as our final model.
+Following this method, we picked Light GBM as our final model (see Figrue 1).

-**Figure: R2 score for 10 models**
+**Figure 1: R2 scores for 10 models**

-Add bar graph plotting R2 for 10 models.
+Here, add bar graph plotting R2 for 10 models.

 For modeling, pleasre read our notebooks.
 - [Modeling Notebook](add link)